-1 General safety instructions
+General safety instructions

 - This document is part of the product. - Use the device only after reading and understanding this document. - Keep this document in a safe place for the entire service life of the device.
 Pass this document on to subsequent owners and operators of the device. - Adhere to all safety instructions.
 Consult (further) professional personnel in the event of any ambiguities. - The measures described in this document may only be performed by qualified technical professionals.
-Exception: End-customers may operate the device when they have previously been trained by a technical professional. - The solar system can be damaged by improper operation of the device. - The device must not be connected to the mains power supply when - the casing is open or damaged. - cables are damaged. - Factory labels and markings must never be altered, removed or rendered unreadable. - Observe the prescribed conditions of use, see Section 16, p.
-45. - This device is not intended for: - Children - Persons with physical, sensory or mental impairment - Persons without sufficient experience or knowledge unless they are instructed in the use of the device, and initially supervised, by a person responsible for their safety.
+Exception: End-customers may operate the device when they have previously been trained by a technical professional. - The solar system can be damaged by improper operation of the device. - The device must not be connected to the power supply if it has an open or damaged casing. - The device must not be connected to the mains power supply when: - the casing is open or damaged. - cables are damaged. - Factory labels and markings must never be altered, removed or rendered unreadable. - Observe the prescribed conditions of use, see Section 14, p.
+50. - This device is not intended for: - Children - Persons with physical, sensory or mental impairment - Persons without sufficient experience or knowledge unless they are instructed in the use of the device, and initially supervised, by a person responsible for their safety.